< < <, <

 The main reasons people go abroad for medical treatment:

-- Waiting lists too long.
+- Waiting lists are too long.
 In the UK, it is normal to wait up to 18 weeks for a NHS (National Health Service) treatment, and in most cases, people wait for months to have serious heart, orthopedic and other types of surgeries.
-This is very common in other countries too, and is not acceptable for most people making it one of the biggest reasons to look for alternatives abroad.
+This is very common in other countries too and is not acceptable for most people making it one of the main reasons to look for alternatives abroad.